 Research Activities and Technical Approach

-The mass spectrometers used to identify metabolites and other small molecules have improved greatly over the past ten years.
+The mass spectrometers used to identify metabolites and other small molecules have been improved greatly over the past ten years.
 While hundreds of compounds may be detected in a single experiment, identification of these compounds depends on the availability of libraries of standard reference mass spectra of all those compounds.
 Mass spectral libraries are built from measured spectra of known compounds and enable the use of sensitive search algorithms.
-The use of these algorithms and libraries (1) will lead to a higher percentage of identified spectra at the same level of reliability and (2) will greatly increase the robustness of the metabolite identification step.
+The use of these algorithms and libraries (1) will lead to a higher percentage of identified spectra at a high level of reliability and (2) will greatly increase the robustness of the metabolite identification step.

 To date, this mass spectral library contains 2,374,064 spectra for 399,267 precursor ions of 51,501 compounds of biological and environmental relevance (including metabolites, drugs, pesticides, bioactive peptides, amino acids and small peptides, lipids, phospholipids and glycolipids, sugars and glycans, extractable and leachable compounds, surfactants, and various contaminants).
 The spectra in the libraries have all been experimentally validated, critically evaluated, and annotated in great detail.